Approximately 6 minutes to read

 Truly brilliant piece of writing.
 I experienced every single word as if I was Edaline Baker.
 When a writer can accomplish this for the reader those are the ear-markings of greatness.
 Well done!

-over 2 years ago Punk Princess said:
+almost 3 years ago Punk Princess said:

 This is very very very beautiful!
 I love how you described the whole scenery and all of the people.
 I also love the fact that it's historical fiction as well!